zinmyolatt-kmitl/process_monitor_and_manager_in_rust/README.md

 # ProcDeck – Process Monitor & Manager

 **ProcDeck** is a cross-platform system process monitor and manager built with **Rust** and the **Iced GUI framework**.
-It provides real-time system insights and control over processes through a clean, modern interface.
+It provides real-time system insights and controls over processes through a clean, modern interface.

 ---